 From the trailer, we also know that the world is left in chaos after half the population vanishes, while Iron Man is left trapped on the Guardians of the Galaxy’s spaceship after Thanos disappears from Titam.

 At some point, franchise star Sebastian Stan suggested that a scene could see every single Marvel hero unite in one location, but this has yet to be confirmed at this time.

-At the moment, it’s apparently running at around 3 hours, by far the longest Marvel movie to date – and some fans are a bit concerned that watching the whole thing in one sitting might be a bit of an undertaking…
+The length of Avengers: Endgame has been confirmed as 3 hours and 2 minutes, by far the longest Marvel movie to date – and some fans are a bit concerned that watching the whole thing in one sitting might be a bit of an undertaking…

 Who’s in the Infinity War sequel?

 Brolin’s baddie Thanos is back to face a vast number of heroes from the Marvel Cinematic Universe’s roster, with main Avengers Iron Man (Robert Downey Jr), Captain America (Chris Evans), Hulk (Mark Ruffalo), Thor (Chris Hemsworth) and Black Widow (Scarlett Johannsson) expected to take centre-stage.
 In particular, the filmmakers have said that Captain America and Black Widow will take larger roles after having more of a backseat in the previous film.

 As noted, Brie Larson, Paul Rudd and Jeremy Renner are also back in action, along with Danai Gurira’s Okoy, Karen Gillan’s Nebula and Bradley Cooper/Sean Gunn’s Rocket Raccoon.
 And now, new posters have suggested that Tessa Thompson’s Valkyrie, last seen in Thor: Ragnarok could be joining the fray.